MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 ### EntryPoint()

 The `@EntryPoint()` attribute tells the Q# compiler where to start executing the program.
-In programs with multiple functions and operations, you can place `@EntryPoint()` before them to have the program start there and continue sequentially.
+In a program with multiple functions and operations, you can place `@EntryPoint()` before any of them to have the program start there and continue sequentially.

 ```qsharp
     @EntryPoint()